gabrielrf96/html-artisan/README.md

 ### Currently working on / future improvements
 I'm currently working on the following points to improve **HTML Artisan**:

-- List of supported browsers and versions
 - Error and warning logging to improve development workflows
 - Raw attributes support
-- Iterating utilities

 <a name="contact"></a>
 ### Bug reporting and contact